baer1/dentex.github.io/source/_posts/2014-04-24-ytds-second-beta-for-v4-dot-0.markdown

 description: "YouTube Downloader for Android - a free and ad-free app"
 keywords: "YouTube Downloader, Android, android app, app, free, ad-free, no ads, dentex, video, YouTube, downloader"
 ---
-2nd Beta for YTD v4.0 is available for download [HERE](http://dentex.github.io/files/apk/beta/dentex.youtube.downloader_v4.0_Beta-2.apk).
+2nd Beta for YTD v4.0 is available for download *[link removed - old beta]*.

 Try it out! ...And follow the development chat as always on [XDA](http://forum.xda-developers.com/showthread.php?t=2335450).